 Aggregation of epigenetic signal to create metaprofile:

-We developed novel methodology to predict activating regulatory elements utilizing the epigenetic signal patterns associated with promoters and experimentally identified regulatory regions using MPRAs \cite{}.
-Active enhancers and promoters tend to be depleted of histone proteins and contain accessible DNA on which various transcription factors and cofactors bind \cite{}.
-These regulatory regions also tend to be flanked by nucleosomes that contain histone proteins with certain characteristic post-translational modifications \cite{}.
-These characteristics lead to an enriched “double peak” signal containing troughs on regulatory regions within different ChIP-Seq experiments for various histone modifications such as acetylation on H3K27 and methylations on H3K4 \cite{}.
-We created a metaprofile of these double peak signals that was then utilized in a pattern recognition algorithm for predicting active regulatory region in a cell-type specific manner.
+We developed a framework to predict activating regulatory elements utilizing the epigenetic signal patterns associated with experimentally validated promoters and enhancers \cite{}.
+We aggregated the signal of histone modifications on MPRA peaks to remove noise in the signal and created a metaprofile of the double peak signals of histone modifications flanking enhancers and promoters.
+These metaprofiles were then utilized in a pattern recognition algorithm for predicting active regulatory region in a cell-type specific manner.

-To create these metaprofiles, we aggregated the modENCODE ChIP-chip signals for the histone modification H3K27ac at active STARR-seq peaks (see Figure 1 and Methods) identified in the S2 cell-line of fly.
+These metaprofiles were initially created using the histone modification H3K27ac at active STARR-seq peaks (see Figure 1 and Methods) identified in the S2 cell-line of fly.
 There is a large amount of variability in the distance between the two maxima of the double peak in the ChIP-chip signal (Figure S1).
 Even though the minimum tends to occur in the center of these two maxima on average, the distance between the two maxima in the double peaks can vary between 300 and 1100 base pairs.
 During aggregation, we aligned the two maxima in the H3K27ac signal across different STARR-seq peaks, followed by interpolation and smoothening the signal before calculating the average metaprofile.
 In addition, an optional flipping step was performed to maintain the asymmetry in the underlying H3K27ac double peak because it may be associated with the directionality of transcription \cite{}.
 Finally, we also calculated the dependent metaprofiles for thirty other histone marks and DHS signal by applying the same set of transformations to these datasets.
 The metaprofile for the histone marks associated with active regulatory regions were also double peak signals and the maxima across different histone modification signals tended to align with each other on average (Figure S2).
 In contrast, as expected, the DHS signal displayed a single peak at the center of the H3K27ac double peak (Figure 1).
 In addition, repressive marks such as H3K27me3 were depleted in these regions and the metaprofile for these regions did not contain a double peak signal (Figure S2).

 Occurrence of metaprofile is predictive of regulatory activity: